 These punishments speak for themselves.
 You cannot afford to take any risks with a possession for sale charge.
 Speak to a lawyer.

-Talk to a Los Angeles Possession for Sale Lawyer for Free
+Talk to a Drug Possession for Sale Defense Lawyer for Free

 Don’t wait until it’s too late to get professional legal help.
 The sooner you talk to a lawyer, the more they can do to help you.
 The Simmrin Law Group offers a FREE consultation.
-We will defend you as if our own family member is the one facing the court.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+Our team will defend you as if our own family member is the one facing the court.
+Fill out our online form or call us and get your free consultation today.